 Click the Notes tab OR

-Click on a task column while in the Gantt chart
+Click on a task column while in the Gantt Chart

 Click Task Notes

 The notes view for a task is shown below:

 The Indicator column provides a visual indicator that a task note exists.
 Hovering the pointer over the icon will display the first several characters of the note to give the reader an idea of its content.